rajib-reea/k8s-kind-laravel-postgres-redis-mailpit/README.md

 ### The purpose of this repo is learning kubernetes.
 ### We have used Kind for making Kubernetes cluster.
 ### We have used the name of our app is auth-app.
 You need to change the app name.
+### Put the .kube folder in the root dir of your laravel app.
 ```

 ```